cubee-cb/godot-pngtuber-thingo/README.md

 ![screenshot of Konsole with the PNGTuber on top, with a cropped Godot script editor in the background](github/screen.png)

 so far i got:
+- Detect mic volume to trigger animation.
-- Bounce animation and changing sprite triggered by pressing Space/Enter.
+- Bounce animation and changing sprite.
 - Transparent window. (at least on KDE Plasma, idk what other desktops support it)
 - The window is always on top.